Skip to content

 Enemies by Svetlana Chmakova

 Middle school is complicated for Felicity.
 Her younger sister seems to win at everything she does, while Felicity can’t seem to finish anything she starts.
 Friendships are also complicated.
-Things are really awkward with her best friend in elementary school, Joseph Ko, and she doesn’t why.
+Things are really awkward with her best friend in elementary school, Joseph Ko, and she doesn’t know why.
 Still, she floats between groups and that helps to keep the drama to a minimum.
-That is until she decided to enter a business plan competition to show everyone including herself that she can be a winner too.
-Only, now her friendships are intermingled and the stress to come up with a good idea increases.
+That is until she decided to enter a business plan competition to show everyone including herself that she could be a winner too.
+Only, now her friendships are intermingled and the stress of coming up with a good idea increases.
 This might be a good time to reassess who is an enemy and what makes for a good friend.
 Failure isn’t an option, or is it? [middle grade graphic novel, ages 10 and up]

 Realistic Fiction with Fantasy Surprise Graphic Novels for Girls